slerman12/Help-me/Philosophy/Dormant-Communications.md

 > But assuming everything gives us a path forward.
 > ### $\Huge &#8221;$

-I described that path with more specifics [here](Consciousness.md#cosmogenesis-myth).
+I described that path with some more specifics [here](Consciousness.md#cosmogenesis-myth).